JavaForRetards/.github/summaries/4-methods-and-classes-2.md

 This is all very handy, and the good news is that you almost never need to write your own functional interfaces.
 Java provides a lot of built in ones, all within the `java.function` package: `Runnable` (no args, no return), `Supplier` (no args, one return value), `Consumer` (one argument, one return value), `Function` (one argument, one return value), `BiFunction` (two arguments, one return value) and many others.

 ## Afterword
-The contents of this less might seem tremendously abstract to you.
-Fear not, though: you'll see them at work in the next lesson, which will be focused on some common solutions to problems offered by JDK.
+The contents of this lesson might seem tremendously abstract to you right now.
+Fear not, though: you'll see them at work in the next one, which will be focused on some commonly used features of the JDK.
 For now, focus on truly understanding what you did so far.
 Next lesson will be comparatively very easy: the worst is behind us.